Hornswoggle: Various alliances final storylines and departure (2011–2016)

-Sporadic appearances (2018–2020)
+Other appearances (2018–2020)

 On April 27, 2018, Postl returned in the Greatest Royal Rumble event, eliminating Dash Wilder, before being eliminated himself by Tony Nese.
 On January 27, 2019, Postl made an appearance at Royal Rumble, chasing Zelina Vega during the Women's Rumble match.
 WWE contacted him to appear at Backlash 2020 in a pre-taped match between The Street Profits and Viking Raiders.
 Despite taping his part, his segment wasn't aired.